-Can Smoke Damage in Your House Affect Your Health?
+Can Smoke Damage in Your Home Impact Your Health?

-- Respiratory Issues – Your lungs and sinuses could be impacted directly, making breathing problematic, if your home hasn’t been re-mediated of smoke pollution.
-Even when your home is free from smoke, the remaining residue from the flames and smoke could still remain in your furniture and carpets.
-If this is the situation, then you’re in danger of inhaling the residue which can proceed to medical attention later on.
+- Respiratory Issues – Your sinuses could be impacted negatively, making breathing problematic, if your house hasn’t been re-mediated of smoke damage.
+Even if your home is free from smoke, small particles from the flames and smoke could be embedded in your furniture and carpets.
+If this is the case, then you’re at risk of breathing in these particles which can lead to medical attention later on.

-- Eye Irritation – Smoke pollution has the ability to linger, even when you can’t see it, and this can irritate the eyes causing them to be watery, red and itchy.
-If the issue is ignored for a period of time, this can cause more complications and harm to your eyes.
+- Eye Irritation – Smoke damage has the ability to linger, even if you can’t see it, and this can irritate the eyes making them itchy, watery and red.
+When the problem is neglected for a duration of time, this can lead to more problems and damage to your eyes.